mars0i/free/doc/notes/WhereDoGenerativeFnsBelong.md

 produce a plot that looks like Bogacz's (fig. 2a).
 If I use 3 for that phi, I get a different plot.

+### Generalizing it

-2. Here's a more general question:
+Here's a more general question:

 In (53) and (54), Bogacz uses h and h' at the same level.